Ali-cloud-admin/azure-storage-account-lab2/README.md

 ## 📸 Screenshots

 **Resource Group Creation**
-The resource group `rg-storage-lab` was successfully created in Central India.
+The resource group 'rg-storage-lab' was successfully created in Central India.
 ![Resource Group](Storage-RG-Creation.png)

 **Storage Account Creation**
-A new storage account `storagelab1001` was provisioned with Standard_LRS in the same resource group.
+A new storage account 'storagelab1001' was provisioned with Standard_LRS in the same resource group.
 ![Storage Account](Storage-Account-output.png)

 **Storage Account Listing**